CharleyAnna/COMP1_2014/TaskSheet1Questions.md

-   ShuffleDeck Function - Deck is passed by reference DisplayCard Function - ThisCard is passed by reference GetCard Function - ThisCard, Deck and NoOfCardsTurnedOver are all passed by reference IsNextCardHigher Function - LastCard and NextCard both passed by value DisplayEndOfGameMessage Function - Score is passed by reference DisplayCorrectGuessMessage Function - Score is passed by reference ResetRecentScores Function - RecentScores is passed by reference DisplayRecentScores Function - RecentScores is passed by reference UpdateRecentScores Function - RecentScores and Score are both passed by reference
+   ShuffleDeck Function - Deck is passed by reference DisplayCard Function - ThisCard is passed by reference GetCard Function - ThisCard, Deck and NoOfCardsTurnedOver are all passed by reference IsNextCardHigher Function - LastCard and NextCard both passed by reference DisplayEndOfGameMessage Function - Score is passed by value DisplayCorrectGuessMessage Function - Score is passed by value ResetRecentScores Function - RecentScores is passed by reference DisplayRecentScores Function - RecentScores is passed by reference UpdateRecentScores Function - RecentScores and Score are both passed by reference